New initiatives from the Student Success/Learning to 18 Strategy. Co-op students click here to view our co-op course page.

 The Ontario College of Trades

 The Ontario government has passed legislation, the Ontario College of Trades and Apprenticeship Act, 2009 to establish the College of Trades – a regulatory body that will help modernize the province’s apprenticeship and skilled trades system.

 The Ontario College of Trades is the first regulatory body for skilled trades in North America.
 A regulatory body is an industry-led organization that oversees a profession and regulates/governs its members in the public interest.

 All OYAP students holding a registered training agreement will be required to register with the Ontario College of Trades via their website within 90 days of signing as an OYAP student.
 There will be no professional fees paid while you remain in high school.
 If you continue your Apprenticeship after high school you will be required to pay annual professional fees each year.

-The OCOT (Ontario College of Trades) will be responsible for certification while the MTCU (Ministry of Training, Colleges and Universities will be responsible for all training.
+The OCOT (Ontario College of Trades) will be responsible for certification while the MAESD (Ministry of Advanced Education and Skills Development) will be responsible for all training.

 View a list of Apprentice Trades and the Red Seal Website.

 Demographics and labour market statistics suggest that within the next few years many skilled trades people will be retiring.
 This will present opportunities for young people interested in beginning a skilled occupation.

 In Ontario many students do not attend university or college after leaving high school.
 A number of these students enjoy learning by doing.
 A work experience in a skilled trade through the OYAP option can provide these students with an early start in a career with a future.